 The cost of sales to revenue ratio compares the expenses generated by your sales activity to the company’s revenue.

-This metric is very useful in helping businesses gauge the performance of their business.
-The calculation of this metric would show you how much revenue your company receives after selling its products.
+Calculation of the given metric would show you how much revenue your company receives after selling its products.

 The lower your cost of sales to revenue ratio, the higher your profit.